akalouis/akalouis.github.io/_posts/2025-06-28-can-you-mathematically-measure-fun-you-could-not-until-now.md

 > "It was meant to be a game design tool but..."

-**Movies, novels, and anime are all fun because you anticipate what will happen next.** You don't know what will happen next, and you anticipate something important will happen in the future with a dramatic reversal of fortune.
+Movies, novels, and anime are all fun because you anticipate what will happen next.
+You don't know what will happen next, and you anticipate something important will happen in the future with a dramatic reversal of fortune.

-Yes, you anticipate something in the show, so the show is fun.
+Yes, you **anticipate** something in the show, so the show is fun.

-**We have found that Theory of Anticipation explains engagement across different media.**
+We have found that Theory of Anticipation explains engagement across different media.

-It was meant to be a game design tool, but it turns out that **we've cracked something far more fundamental than this.**
+It was meant to be a game design tool, but it turns out that we've cracked something far more fundamental than this.

-The theory and GitHub source code are not yet optimized for this use, however, it is very plausible that ToA could be applied to narrative content in a systematic way in the future.
+The theory and GitHub source code are not yet optimized for this use, however, it is **very** plausible that ToA could be applied to narrative content in a systematic way in the future.

-While not yet formally proven, I have a strong gut feeling that optimizing higher components (A₃, A₄...) will result in traditional narrative principles like **Freytag's Pyramid** or the **Three-Act Structure**.
+While not yet formally proven, I have a strong gut feeling that optimizing higher components (A₃, A₄...) will result in traditional narrative principles like Freytag's Pyramid or the Three-Act Structure.

 ---